-- 1. Select the company (Dropdown)
+- 1. Select the Company (Dropdown)

 - 2. Folio / DP-Client ID

 - 3. PAN

 - 4. Financial year (Dropdown)

-- Form selection
+- 5. Form selection

 - 6. Document attachment 1 (PAN)

 - 7. Document attachment 2 (Forms)

 - 8. Document attachment 3 (Any other supporting document)

-Please note that the upload of documents (duly completed and signed) on the website of Link Intime India Private Limited should be done on or before 27th July, 2022, in order to enable the Company to determine and deduct appropriate TDS / Withholding Tax.
-Incomplete and/or unsigned forms and declarations will not be considered by the Company.
-No communication on the tax determination/ deduction shall be considered after 27th July, 2022, 6:00 PM.
+Please note that the upload of documents (duly completed and signed) on the website of Link Intime India Private Limited should be done on or before Record date for the Dividend, i.e. July 27, 2023, in order to enable the Company to determine and deduct appropriate TDS / Withholding Tax.
+Incomplete and / or unsigned forms and declarations will not be considered by the Company.
+No communication on the tax determination / deduction shall be considered after July 27, 2023, 6:00 PM.
 The Company will arrange to email a soft copy of TDS certificate to you at your registered email ID post completion of activities.

-Shareholders may note that in case the tax on said final dividend is deducted at a higher rate in absence of receipt of the aforementioned details/documents from you, option is available to you to file the return of income as per Income Tax Act, 1961 and claim an appropriate refund, if eligible.
+Shareholders may note that in case the tax on said final dividend is deducted at a higher rate in absence of receipt of the aforementioned details / documents from you, option is available to you to file the return of income as per Income Tax Act, 1961 and claim an appropriate refund, if eligible.

-All communications/ queries in this respect should be addressed to our RTA, Link Intime India Private Limited to its email address rnt.helpdesk@linkintime.co.in
+All communications / queries in this respect should be addressed to our RTA, Link Intime India Private Limited to its email address rnt.helpdesk@linkintime.co.in

-- 12. Members wishing to claim dividends that remain unclaimed are requested to correspond with the Registrar and Share Transfer Agents or to the Company Secretary, at the Company's registered office.
-Members are requested to note that dividends that are not claimed within seven years from the date of transfer to the Company's Unpaid Dividend Account, will, as per Section 124 of the Companies Act, 2013, be transferred to the Investor Education and Protection Fund (IEPF).
-Shares on which dividend remains unclaimed for seven consecutive years will be transferred to the IEPF as per Section 124 of the Act, and the applicable rules. - 13.
-Shareholders holding shares in demat mode, who have not registered their email addresses are requested to register their email addresses with their respective DP, and Shareholders holding shares in physical mode are requested to update their email addresses with the Company's RTA, Link Intime India Private Limited at rnt.helpdesk@linkintime.co.in, to receive copies of the Annual Report 2021-22 in electronic mode.
-Shareholders may follow the process detailed below for registration of email ID to obtain the report and update of bank account details for the receipt of dividend.
+- 10. Members wishing to claim dividends that remain unclaimed are requested to correspond with the Registrar and Share Transfer Agents or to the Company Secretary, at the Company's Registered Office.
+Members are requested to note that Dividends that are not claimed within seven years from the date of transfer to the Company's Unpaid Dividend Account, will, as per Section 124 of the Companies Act, 2013, be transferred to the Investor Education and Protection Fund (IEPF).
+Shares on which Dividend remains unclaimed for seven consecutive years will be transferred to the IEPF as per Section 124 of the Act, and the applicable rules. - 11.
+Members holding shares in demat mode, who have not registered their email addresses are requested to register their email addresses with their respective DP, and members holding shares in physical mode are requested to update their email addresses with the Company's RTA, Link Intime India Private Limited at rnt.helpdesk@linkintime.co.in, to receive copies of the Annual Report 2022-23 in electronic mode.
+Members may follow the process detailed below for registration of email ID to obtain the report and update of bank account details for the receipt of Dividend.